kvbc/brackets/README.md

 # Brackets

 Brackets is an esoteric stack-based programming language.
-A little bit confusing, because consists only of 4 symbols.
+A little bit confusing, because consists only of 4 unique characters.
 The language uses Instruction Modification Parameter (IMP) and was heavily inspired by [whitespace](https://en.wikipedia.org/wiki/Whitespace_(programming_language)).

 &nbsp;
 # Syntax